junxit/us-congress-bills-114/metadata.md

 - 2016-05-09 — Senate amendment agreed to: Amendment SA 3889 agreed to in Senate by Unanimous Consent.
 - 2016-05-09 — Senate amendment proposed (on the floor): Amendment SA 3889 proposed by Senator Enzi for Senator Heitkamp.(consideration: CR S2649)
 - 2016-05-09 — Senate amendment submitted
+- 2016-05-10 — Message on Senate action sent to the House.
+- 2016-05-10 — Received in the House.
+- 2016-05-10 — Referred to the House Committee on Transportation and Infrastructure.